Desktop Menu Container

 Operational Structure

-• Autonomy and Innovation: This independence can enable more innovative teaching methods and customized curricula, but also requires rigorous performance oversight.
+• Autonomy and innovation: Extra independence supports creative teaching methods and tailored curricula, while demanding strong performance oversight.

 Accountability and Flexibility